UnconnectedBedna/shrink-backup/README.md

 **This is still in experimental stage so [ideas & feedback](https://github.com/UnconnectedBedna/shrink-backup/discussions) is HIGHLY appreciated!**<br>
 The subvolumes are mounted with default compression: `compress=zstd` (default means `zstd:3`)

-I am working against Manjaro-arm to create this functionality and the standard install creates root (`/@`) and home (`/@home`) subvolumes, so the script assumes this is the situation on ALL btrfs systems as of now.
+I am working against Manjaro-arm to create this functionality and the standard install creates root (`/@`) and home (`/@home`) subvolumes (and some nested ones that will also be included), so the script assumes this is the situation on ALL btrfs systems as of now.

 The backup img is **NOT a clone**.
 Snapshots are NOT used to create the backup.<br>
 The `UUID` will change on the created img filesystem (btrfs is way more picky than ext4 about this), but in the case of Manjaro (and raspberry pi too for that matter), that does not matter since `PARTUUID` is used in mounting, and that stays the same, but users should be aware.<br>